SciCatProject/scicatlive/README.md

    ```sh
    docker-compose up -d
    ```
 3. SciCat will now be available on http://localhost.
-The Loopback API explorer of catamel is available at http://localhost/explorer/, the one for the search-api at http://localhost/panosc-explorer/.
+The  API explorer of scicat is available at http://localhost/explorer/, the one for the search-api at http://localhost/panosc-explorer/.

 ## Add Your Local Configuration

-1. Add your local configuration to [config.local.js](./config/catamel/config.local.js)
+1. Add your local configuration to [.env](config/backend/.env)
-2. Uncomment the `volumes:` line and the line containing `config.local.js` in the catamel service section in [docker-compose.yaml](./docker-compose.yaml) (if commented)
+2. Check the frontend config [config.json](config/frontend/config.json)
 3. Restart the docker containers

 ## Add LDAP Authentication

-1. Add your LDAP configuration to [providers.json](./config/catamel/providers.json)
+1. Add your LDAP configuration to [.env](config/backend/.env)
-2. Uncomment the `volumes:` line and the line containing `providers.json` in the catamel service section in [docker-compose.yaml](./docker-compose.yaml)
 3. Restart the docker containers